Listen to This Article

 - Don’t abandon the one quality that separates you from your competitors

-Although consumers might have been placated now that their bottles are back, the competition now has information that it would be foolish to ignore.
+Although consumers might have been placated now that their bottles are back, the competition now has information that would be foolish to ignore.

 As for the research indicators that helped determine Hungry Jack’s bottle shape, it isn’t clear if they were actually well-researched or something the representatives said to make the decision seem legitimate.
 Whichever it was, it simply underscores the importance of reliable market research.
 Frankly, research should never really stop.